-All students applying to The University of Waikato must meet the appropriate academic and English Language entry criteria.
-Schools of Study / Faculty / College may have additional entry requirements for some qualifications.
+All students applying to the University of Waikato must meet the appropriate academic and English language entry criteria.
+Schools of study, faculties and colleges may have additional entry requirements for some qualifications.
 All applications are considered on a case-by-case basis.
 Applicants are advised to check current requirements.

-The University has representatives in some countries around the world.
+The University has representatives/agents in many countries around the world.
 Please check the list of overseas agents here.

 - Complete all sections of the application form.

 Please note: There is a separate application form for students wanting to pursue a MBA, MPhil, PhD or EdD.
 Students also require a supplementary form if applying for Teacher Education and Computer Graphic Design.

 - Prepare all relevant documentation according to the checklist on the application form.

 - Forward the application form (or documents if you have applied online) and all supporting documentation to the Enrolment Office before the application deadline.
 Students should apply earlier than the stated deadline because some programmes have limited numbers.

 - You will need to check whether there is a potential supervisor available to supervise your research.
 You may find the Experts' File useful as it gives you information about the researchers at our university and their research interests.